mkazhdan/TextureSignalProcessing/README.md

 Otherwise, the gradient is set to zero.
 Additionally, a mask color of black is reserved to indicate that the texel value is unknown.<BR>
 For example, running
 <blockquote><code>% Bin/*/TextureFiltering --in Rooster/rooster.ply ../TSP.Data/Rooster/texels.png ../TSP.Data/Rooster/mask.png</code></blockquote>
-opens a viewer showing the stitched texture on the left, and the composite texture on the right.
+opens a viewer showing the stitched texture on the left and the composite texture on the right.
 <LI>
 In addition to the input mesh, specify (multiple) partial textures and associated confidence maps.
 The code blends the gradients in regions of overlap, with weights determined by the mask.